YMLLG/SPEECHFAKE/README.md

 ## Dataset Download

+### Modelscope

-You can download the dataset in the following ways.
+You can download the dataset through [ModelScope](https://www.modelscope.cn/datasets/inclusionAI/SPEECHFAKE).
 For details, see Download [Instructions](https://www.modelscope.cn/docs/Download%20Dataset).

 Before downloading, install ModelScope first by using the following command